Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Experiments

 \subsection{Ablation Study}

 \paragraph{Flow depth.} Table~\ref{tab:ablate-flow} ablates the normalizing flow depth $L$ on OBQA.
 Without any flow ($L{=}0$, pure SGP), accuracy drops by $2.6$ points relative to $L{=}1$, confirming that the flow improves posterior expressiveness.
 A single flow layer ($L{=}1$) provides the best accuracy and a good accuracy--calibration trade-off.
-Deeper flows ($L{=}2, 4$) improve NLL and ECE at the cost of increased training time, but with diminishing gains.
-We adopt $L{=}1$ as the default.
+Deeper flows ($L=2,4$) further improve ECE at the cost of increased training time, while NLL is already near-optimal at $L=1$.
+Hence, we adopt $L{=}1$ as the default.

 Figure~\ref{fig:rank_ablation} varies the inducing-point dimension $r{=}c$ while keeping other hyperparameters fixed.
 The main experiments use $r{=}c{=}9$ to match the LoRA rank for a fair comparison.
 Increasing the inducing dimension improves calibration with diminishing returns beyond $r{=}16$; the parameter counts for each rank are compared in Appendix~\ref{appendix:bo}, Table~\ref{tab:trainable_params_llm}.

-\paragraph{Empirical validation of MAP recovery (Corollary~\ref{cor:lora-map}).} Corollary~\ref{cor:lora-map} predicts that Bayesian-LoRA reduces to standard LoRA when the posterior collapses to a point mass and the conditional noise vanishes.
-We verify this empirically on OBQA by training Bayesian-LoRA with near-degenerate settings: $\lambda_{\text{init}}{=}10^{-4}$, $\lambda_{\max}{=}10^{-4}$, $\sigma_{U,\max}{=}10^{-3}$, and flow depth $L{=}0$ (identity transform).
-Table~\ref{tab:map-recovery} compares this configuration against standard LoRA (MAP).

-The degenerate configuration matches standard LoRA, confirming that LoRA lies on the boundary of the Bayesian-LoRA posterior family.
-The full model improves all metrics by leveraging calibrated uncertainty that the MAP limit discards.
+\paragraph{Empirical validation of MAP recovery (Corollary~\ref{cor:lora-map}).} Corollary~\ref{cor:lora-map} predicts that \ours{} reduces to standard LoRA when the posterior collapses to a point mass and the conditional noise vanishes.
+We verify this empirically on OBQA by training \ours{} with near-degenerate settings: $\lambda_{\text{init}}{=}10^{-4}$, $\lambda_{\max}{=}10^{-4}$, $\sigma_{U,\max}{=}10^{-3}$, and flow depth $L{=}0$ (identity transform).
+Table~\ref{tab:map-recovery} compares this configuration against standard LoRA with MAP estimation.
+The degenerate configuration matches standard LoRA, confirming that LoRA lies on the boundary of the \ours{} posterior family.
+The full model improves all metrics by using calibrated uncertainty that the MAP limit discards.